New and Noteworthy: The Sturdy Horse - Horse Health - The Northwest Horse Source

 One horse, Peaches, a 29-year-old Quarter Horse with extreme malnutrition due to negligence, was checked over by a veterinarian in May 2023.
 She had her teeth cared for, and then her owners started her on soaked senior feed, rice bran, and alfalfa pellets.
 By June, Peaches’ energy was increasing and she was putting on weight—very slowly.
 Her ribs still showed, she had some bald patches on her belly, and her coat was dull.

-The Sturdy Horse products were then added into her diet: the digestive aid supplement, Forco; Head to Hoof Omega + Balance Top Dressing Oil; and Head to Hoof Ground Hemp.
+The Sturdy Horse products were then added into her diet in July 2023: the digestive aid supplement, Forco®; Head to Hoof® Omega + Balance Top Dressing Oil; and Head to Hoof® Ground Hemp.

 By July Peaches’ coat continued to improve, as did her energy level.
 The top dressing oil was cut back slightly and she was allowed to graze in the hay field for about an hour each morning.
 By September, four months of nutrition and love had completed her transformation.

-Peaches is now sassy and shiny, and her owners are grateful for what the Head to Hoof and other Sturdy Horse products have done for her.
+Peaches is now sassy and shiny, and her owners are grateful for what the Head to Hoof® and other Sturdy Horse products have done for her.
 She would not be the healthy and happy horse she is today without them.

 Hemp is a superfood for you, your horses, and your pets!
 The Sturdy Horse does not use fillers, additives, synthetics, or preservatives.